tidepool-org/blip/README.md

 ### Code Conventions

 Tideline makes every attempt to adhere to standard coding conventions.
-In development, we use the same `.jshintrc` file as tideline's parent application [blip](https://github.com/tidepool-org/blip 'blip').
+In development, we use the same `.eslintrc` file as tideline's parent application [blip](https://github.com/tidepool-org/blip 'blip').

 The only coding conventions unique to tideline are conventions of HTML and CSS ID and class names.
 All of the SVG elements comprising tideline use `camelCase` for IDs, with different parts of the ID separated by an underscore `_`.
 Class names, in contrast, are all lowercase, prefixed with `d3` and employ hyphen `-` as a separator.
 These conventions help tideline developers to keep IDs and classes distinct.